fstab50/xlines/README.md

 ### Pip Install

-xlines may be installed on Linux or Windows via [pip, python package installer](https://pypi.org/project/pip)
+xlines may be installed on Linux via [pip, python package installer](https://pypi.org/project/pip) in one of two methods:

 To install xlines for a single user: